DaddyJCub/home-hub/PRD.md

   - **Collapsible Sections**: Expand/collapse Today's Schedule, Chores, Shopping Preview to manage information density; chore items are clickable for detail/quick complete
   - **Progressive Disclosure**: Show summary counts by default, details on demand
   - **Combined Schedule**: Today's meals and events merged into unified timeline view
-  - **Room Progress**: Progress bars by room using customizable rooms list; highlights which areas need attention
+- **Room Progress**: Progress bars by room using customizable rooms list; highlights which areas need attention; shows today’s due, overdue, and completions this week
+- **Per-room Completion**: Chore completion menu on dashboard supports per-room completion for multi-room chores, with undo on toast
+  - **Undo on completion**: Both Dashboard and Chores views provide an undo action in the toast to revert accidental completions
   - **Member Filtering**: All dashboard data filters when specific member selected
 - **Success criteria**: Dashboard loads quickly on mobile, reduces scrolling through collapsible sections, highlights urgent items prominently, provides quick stats at a glance, and maintains full functionality while being more compact